-71.3.1 Engine Mounts
+71.3.1 Engine Mount Assy

-The engine is supported on the service deck with one bipod and one tripod mount located on the right and left side of the engine combustor.
-A single forward support tube is located at forward left side of engine.
+The engine is supported on the service deck with one bipod mount assy and one tripod mount assy located on the right and left side of the engine combustor.
+A single monopod mount assy is located at forward left side of engine.
 A Turnbuckle Assembly is provided at each mount leg for engine alignment.